cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 It is good practice to run this command on a regular basis (for example, once a month).

 Anaconda has hundreds of packages in its [package repository](https://docs.anaconda.com/anaconda/packages/pkg-docs/), but there are thousands of Python packages that are not available in Anaconda.
 Since these packages cannot be installed using `conda`,  we need another way to make them available for use.
+This also applies if you use Python not installed via Anaconda.

 The [Python Package Index (PyPI)](https://pypi.org/) is the canonical repository for third-party Python packages.
 Currently, it hosts over 200,000 packages.
 We can use the command line tool `pip` to install, uninstall, and update these packages.
-In essence, `pip` works very similar to `conda`.
+In essence, `pip` is very similar to `conda`.
 For example, to list all installed packages, type the following command:

 ```shell
 $ pip list